 - 3.3 Kent MWLP Policy CSM5 identifies the areas in which safeguarding applies to primary land-won mineral resources in Kent.
 The MSAs cover the known locations of specific mineral resources that are, or may in future, be of sufficient economic value to warrant protection for future generations.
-The boundaries of the adopted MSAs for each district and borough authority area in Kent are set out in the Policies Maps in Chapter 9 of the Kent MWLP. - 3.4 The purpose of the MSA safeguarding designations is to ensure that mineral resources are properly considered in planning decisions for nonmineral development proposals, in order to prevent unnecessary sterilisation of Kent's potentially economic minerals assets.
-There is no presumption that the mineral present in these areas will be extracted, or that these areas would considered acceptable for mineral extraction works.
+The boundaries of the adopted MSAs for each district and borough authority area in Kent are set out in the Policies Maps in Chapter 9 of the Kent MWLP. - 3.4The purpose of the MSA safeguarding designations is to ensure that mineral resources are properly considered in planning decisions for non-mineral development proposals, in order to prevent unnecessary sterilisation of Kent's potentially economic minerals assets.
+There is no presumption that the mineral present in these areas will be extracted, or that these areas would considered acceptable for mineral extraction works. - 3.5 The Kent MSAs are based on the mapped mineral resource prepared by British Geological Survey (BGS).
+For practical reasons the Kent MSAs do not include urban settlement areas and land allocated for built development in adopted Local Plans.
+However, the County Council would be supportive of any viable opportunities for extraction of minerals prior to development in these areas.